Strengholt Holding: Strengholt Entertainment

 Strengholt Entertainment sells and distributes media products to retailers.
 It organise the sale, marketing and distribution of DVDs, Blu-ray, CDs, games and media accessories.

 Strengholt Connect

 Strengholt Connect is an IT and marketing agency.
 Strengholt Connect develops websites and web shops and manages online marketing for companies.
 Strengholt Connect was responsible for the development of Free Record Shop that went bankrupt in 2014.

 Strengholt MultiMedia

 Strengholt MultiMedia is a Dutch publisher of special-interest DVDs and Blu-ray Discs.

 Sport, documentaries, lifestyle, culture and travel, films, war, music, The Royal family, TV series / programmes, nature and animals and historical reviews form part of the diverse catalogue.
 Sport represents an important element of the catalogue and includes football, cycle racing, skating and hockey.

-Of historical significance are the Beeld van Nederland series with the NOS/Polygoon newsreels from 1920–2010, De strijd tegen het water and the Koninklijk Huis.
+Of historical significance are the Beeld van Nederland series with the NOS/Polygoon newsreels from 1920 to 2010, De strijd tegen het water and the Koninklijk Huis.
 The sport DVDs and historical reviews are produced in collaboration with the NOS and the Netherlands Institute for Sound and Vision.